 Dairy-free coconut macaroons will keep at room temperature in an airtight container for up to three days.
 But refrigerating them after they have been properly cooked for up to 24 hours will help the flavors meld and make them more firm for ease of serving.
 Be sure to let the macaroons cool before storing them.
 Metal containers will keep these macaroons crisper than plastic containers.
 If storing a large batch, layer macaroons between parchment paper.

-Freezing and Refrigerating Dairy-Free Coconut Macaroons
+Freezing and Refrigerating Macaroons

 Pack the coconut macaroon dough very tightly to ensure a more tender cookie.
 The dough can be refrigerated for up to a week and frozen for up to six weeks in an air-tight plastic container or freezer bag.
 Thaw in the container for 15 minutes at room temperature.
 Pack dough in containers, or shape slice-and-bake dough into logs and wrap.
-To thaw, place in the refrigerator overnight before re-heating.
+To thaw, place in the refrigerator overnight before reheating.

-- 1 1/2 cup sugar (granulated)
+1 1/2 cups granulated sugar

-- Preheat the oven to 350 F. Line 2 large baking sheets with parchment paper.
+Preheat the oven to 350 F. Line 2 large baking sheets with parchment paper.

-- In a large mixing bowl, mix together the coconut, sugar and salt.
+In a large mixing bowl, mix together the coconut, sugar and salt.